 This is almost the recipe that my family can't get enough of.
-The differences?
-I cube the avocado, use a bit less cilantro & add about 1 tsp minced garlic.
-I prefer lime to lemon but either works nicely & since 1/2 of the heat of the peppers is in the pith I remove that also & just mince up the meat of the pepper.
+For 2 people I cube one avocado & 2 small roma tomatoes, cut the chopped cilantro to about 1/2 Tbsp, add a clove of minced garlic, 1/4 medium onion, 1/2 of a jalapeno & the juice of half a small lime.
+I prefer lime to lemon but either works nicely & since 1/2 of the heat of the peppers is in the core, seeds & veins I remove those also & just mince up the meat of the pepper.
+I add salt but not pepper.
 I've used red pepper flakes when I've forgotten to buy a jalapeno & that works ok too.
 Oh, one other thing: this is MUCH better when freshly made.

 * Percent Daily Values are based on a 2,000 calorie diet.

 Serving Size: 1/4 of a recipe